TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Mayan Dancers, Sunday in Merida.

-Reserve Lodging in Advance
+Reserve Accommodations in Advance

 If you are the type of person who prefers to wait until arrival to find your hotel, you might want to adjust your routine.
 Booking a hotel in advance can help decrease the overall stress of the trip.
 Keep in mind that seniors, even when in the best of shape, may have limited mobility compared to younger travelers.
 Booking a hotel in advance avoids rushing around in an unknown city with an elderly travel partner whose exercise tolerance may be different from your own.
 Going straight from the airport to your lodging allows you both to rest after the flight, which can be a huge relief.